sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Note that we're making the `Instigator` our ASC's avatar (the player's pawn) and the `Owner` our ASC's owner (which is usually the player state).
 This will be important when we implement our `AProjectile` class.
 {: .notice--info}

+No, `CustomPreSpawnInitalization` is not a mistake; it's a typo in Unreal's source code.
+{: .notice--info}

 Now, back in `Activate`, we can use these parameters to spawn our fake projectile, after generating a new ID for it.
 (For now, we're assuming that our ping is low-enough to forward-predict without delaying our spawn.)

 {% highlight c++ %}